sinhaniik/sinhaniik/README.md

-- 👋 Hi, I’m @sinhaniik
+- 👋 Hi, I’m  Nikhil Sinha
 - 👀 I’m interested in development part like developing websites and be a part of amazing developer community.
 - 🌱 I’m currently learning website development
 - 💞️ I’m looking to collaborate on ...